|Packet weight||Approx. seeds/ packet||Bulk packet weight||Approx. seeds/ bulk packet|

 |After Last Frost||75-90°F||Full Sun||Frost Sensitive|

-|Sowing Method||Seed Depth||Direct Seed Spacing||Seeds Per Packet|
+|Sowing Method||Seed Depth||Direct Seed Spacing||Days to sprout|

-|Mature Spacing||Days to Sprout||Production Cycle||Seed Viability|
+|Mature Spacing||Days to harvest||Production Cycle||Seed Viability|

 Drying bean cultivars are primarily bush types, though there are pole types as well.
 That said, ANY bean can be used as a drying/soup bean, but the varieties sold specifically as dry beans are selected for flavor and production for dry storage.
 If your bean selection is a half-runner or ple type, make sure to provide trellising.

 Beans need plenty of sunlight to grow properly, so try to choose an area of your garden that receives full sun for your planting site.
 Since green beans do not do well in heavily-moist soil, you should avoid shaded locations, since shade tends to help soil retain moisture for prolonged periods.

 Beans thrive in loamy soil, so if your garden has heavy clay soil or sandy soil, you should amend it with organic material before planting your green beans.
 Loamy soil is dark and crumbly.
 Test the soil by squeezing it in your hands.
 Clay soil stays in a ball and sandy soil falls apart completely.
 Loamy soil will hold its shape initially yet break apart when touched.